Dutch ‘Dr. Superstrict’ Rutte influential in EU virus deal

 Geert Wilders, whose Party for Freedom is a fierce EU critic, called the deal “Crazy.
 Billions thrown away that we should have spent in our own country.”

-Another reason for Rutte attracting so much criticism during the summit could be that he was not able to shelter behind the even more skeptical British, who are no longer part of the EU since Brexit.
+Another reason for Rutte attracting so much criticism during the summit could be that he was not able to shelter behind the even more skeptical British, who since Brexit are no longer part of the EU.
 But Schout believes the absence of Boris Johnson in Brussels did not affect the Dutch leader.

 “Rutte would have always played this role, even with the Brits,” Schout said.
 “He’s fundamentally aware of the need for European cooperation. ...
 That will ask a price.
 He’s willing to pay the price.”